Targets Config

 Example

-, you want to run jobs against those targets.
-If either of those jobs fails, CD-as-a-Service does not deploy to prod-west
+In this example, there are four targets: dev, infosec, staging, and prod-west.
+After you deploy code to infosec and staging, you want to run jobs against those targets.
+If either of those jobs fails, CD-as-a-Service does not deploy to prod-west.

-conditions perform an analysis and call a webhook that sends a “deployment complete” notification.
-If the analysis
+prod-west’s afterDeployment conditions perform an analysis and call a webhook that sends a “deployment complete” notification.
+If the analysis condition fails, CD-as-a-Service rolls back the target deployment.

 targets: